All Episodes

 I got backups, baby, so we're good to go.

-We're all but we're live on all the platforms.
+But we're live on all the platforms.

-YouTube, Rumble, Twitch, Castle Club, we're on everything, guys, classical TV.
+YouTube, Rumble, Twitch, Castle Club.

-If you guys want to support the team, we got 60, like 6,250 something of y'all in there, man.
+If you guys want to support the team, we got 60, like 6,250-something of y'all in there, man.

 So shout out to you guys, man.